MECA-482-BallOnPlate/BallOnPlateTeam8/README.md

 Figure 5.
 System Model

 # CoppeliaSim
 Coppelia was used to perform the simulation.
-The code used is shown below in Figure 6.
+The code for Coppelia used is shown below in Figures 6-9.
 This Code communicates with the MATLAB described in the following section.
-Figure 7 shows the simulation environment in Coppelia.
+Figure 10 shows the simulation environment in Coppelia.